Same-sex civil partnerships & marriages in the UK

 Now we eagerly await the debate in the Scottish Parliament and look forward to politicians in Northern Ireland following Cameron, Clegg and Miliband in supporting gay rights.
 It will be ridiculous if some parts of the UK are more equal than others."
 6

-It seems that Northern Ireland is likely to remain the only part of the UK which will not attain marriage equality in the foreseeable future.
+It appears that Northern Ireland is likely to remain the only part of the UK which will not attain marriage equality in the foreseeable future.

 In order to be married in a religious setting, both the clergyperson and their faith group would have to be in agreement with marrying same-sex couples.
 Either can deny access to marriage for such couples.
-Included in the law is the prohibition of the Church of England solemnizing same-sex marriages.
+Included in the law is the prohibition of the Church of England and the Church of Wales from solemnizing same-sex marriages.

 The following information sources were used to prepare and update the above